ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> If you asked me if I'd rather be Speaker or a very senior minister, I'd say Speaker.
+> If someone is being very cheeky, it can be quite fun to deal with that situation.